 What is the GDPR?

 The General Data Protection Regulation is a set of regulations in the European Union on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
 It also addresses the export of personal data outside the EU and EEA.
-The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
+The GDPR aims primarily to give control to citizens and residents over their data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 What information do I need to disclose for the GDPR laws?